Guy Maddin: Keyhole, Hauntings, Seances, The Forbidden Room and The Green Fog (2008–2017)

-Maddin and Galen Johnson also co-directed and shot, concurrently, a feature film titled The Forbidden Room, with the same writers.
+Maddin and Evan Johnson also co-directed and shot, concurrently, a feature film titled The Forbidden Room, with the same writers.
 Although often misreported as the same project, The Forbidden Room "is a feature film with its own separate story and stars" while "Seances will be an interactive Internet project."
 The Forbidden Room is Maddin's eleventh feature film, with its world premiere in January 2015 at the Sundance Film Festival.

-Maddin's most recent feature film, The Green Fog (2017), premiered at the San Francisco International Film Festival on April 16, 2017.
+Maddin's next feature film, The Green Fog (2017), premiered at the San Francisco International Film Festival on April 16, 2017.
 The film features a score by composer Jacob Garchik, performed by Kronos Quartet, and is a collage-film, "a scene-by-scene reimagining of Alfred Hitchcock's Vertigo comprised [sic] Bay Area film footage from a variety of sources — '50s noir, experimental films, '70s prime-time TV, and more."

 Installations

-Guy Maddin has cultivated a career as an installation artist alongside his film-making career.
-Maddin's installations generally include short films screened in unusual fashions, and tend to draw on both his autobiography and on the history of cinema.
+Maddin's installations generally include short films screened in unusual fashions, and draw on both his autobiography and on the history of cinema.